zjmyue/fracdiff/README.md

 Other examples including those in [M. L. Prado's book][prado] can be found in a Jupyter notebook [here](./sample/plot.ipynb).

-Example solutions of exercises in Section 5 of M. L. Prado's book is provided [here][solution].
+Example solutions of exercises in Section 5 of M. L. Prado's book are provided [here][solution].

 ## References